- Dr Oliver Escobar

 Meng Yang, Democratic innovations in China (Visiting PhD Student 2016-17)

 Topics interested in supervising

-Citizen participation, deliberative democracy, participatory policy-making, collaborative governance, public policy, public services, evidence-based policy-making, knowledge brokering, science public engagement, public dialogue and deliberation.
+Citizen participation, participatory and deliberative democracy, policymaking, governance, public policy, public services, evidence-based policymaking, knowledge brokering, science public engagement, public dialogue and deliberation, political communication.

 If you are interested in being supervised by Oliver Escobar, please see the links below for more information: